Degree: Master of Science (M.Sc.)

 Program structure

-• Supplementary Subject (16-24 CP): this subject gives you an insight into a possible professional field of application.
-The fields of computer science, physics, economics, mechanical engineering or electrical engineering are envisaged.
+- Complementary Field (16-24 CP): this subject is a specialty of the KIT and gives you an insight into a possible professional field of application.
+The intended fields are Computer Science, Physics, Economics, Mechanical Engineering or Electrical Engineering.
 However, you can also deepen your mathematical methods.
 If you want something completely different, you can apply to the examination board.

-• Interdisciplinary Qualifications (6 CP): here you can choose from a variety of interdisciplinary courses at KIT, be it language courses, presentation techniques or courses on work-life balance.
+- Interdisciplinary Qualifications (6 CP): here you can choose from a variety of interdisciplinary courses at KIT, be it language courses, presentation techniques or courses on work-life balance.
+You can also take more than 6 CP if you wish.
+However, these cannot be credited towards your master's degree.

-Please note that at least one of the subjects Mathematical Methods 1/2 must be in the field of algebra and geometry or analysis.
-The supplementary subject and the Mathematical specialization must comprise a total of at least 38 CP.
+Please note that at least one of the subjects Mathematical Methods 1/2 must be in the field of Algebra and Geometry or Analysis.
+The Complementary Field and the Mathematical Specialization must comprise a total of at least 38 CP.
 Within all subjects, you have a large selection of courses to choose from.
-Finally, you will complete a master's thesis worth 30 CP, in which you can apply the scientific methods you have learned in a research area of your choice.
+You can find out what these are in the module handbook.

 With a completed master's degree program in mathematics, you will be very flexible in the job market, as mathematics is considered a key science.
 Not only do you possess strong analytical skills and a structured approach to complex issues, but you have also acquired an application-oriented specialization during your studies.
 This opens up excellent career prospects for you as a specialist and manager, both nationally and internationally, wherever complex situations exist and a high degree of security and commitment is required.
 Examples include medical technology, IT companies, the automotive industry and the telecommunications sector.
 With a master's degree and/or a doctorate, your expertise isn't only in demand in industry, consulting companies and the service sector, but also in (interdisciplinary) research.